Welcome to the University of Arizona Family Medicine Residency Program

 Our residency program has 2 tracks, each named for the location of their continuity clinic experience.
 Both tracks share a core set of values:

-• Commitment to serving the needs of the communities of Arizona, especially the most vulnerable populations
+- Commitment to serving the needs of the communities of Arizona, especially the those that have been historically marginalized

 To accomplish our mission, we:

-• have required rural rotations for our South Campus track residents totaling a minimum of 20 weeks throughout the 3 years – travel and lodging funded by a grant from the Arizona Area Health Education Center (AHEC);
+- have required rural rotations for our South Campus track residents totally a minimum of 20 weeks throughout the 3 years – travel and lodging funded by a grant from the Arizona Area Health Education Center (AHEC);

-Residents in our program’s Alvernon track receive training in integrative medicine through participation in the longitudinal Integrative Medicine in Residency curriculum.
+Residents in our program receive training in integrative medicine through participation in the longitudinal Integrative Medicine in Residency curriculum.
 Our program weaves these concepts of integrative medicine into our mission of working with underserved populations through our clinical care.
-At our South Campus Track the longitudinal Integrative Medicine in Residency curriculum is also available, but is not required.

 Tucson is a small city with a lot of character and a big heart.
 It is uniquely located close to the US-Mexico border, with easy access to nature, surrounded by mountain ranges on all four sides.
 We have a saying in Tucson, that once you come to visit, you can never quite get the sand out of your boots, and it keeps you coming back.
 It might be the amazing sunrises and sunsets, or the smell of the desert after the monsoons, or the warmth of the people who live here.
 We hope that we have the opportunity to show you why we love calling this place and our program home.